PEXANE2/azure-docs.tr-tr/articles/data-factory/continuous-integration-deployment-improvements.md

         customCommand: 'run build export $(Build.Repository.LocalPath) /subscriptions/xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx/resourceGroups/testResourceGroup/providers/Microsoft.DataFactory/factories/yourFactoryName "ArmTemplate"'
       displayName: 'Validate and Generate ARM template'

-    # Publish the Artifact to be used as a source for a release pipeline
+    # Publish the artifact to be used as a source for a release pipeline.

     - task: PublishPipelineArtifact@1
       inputs: